lume/live-code/README.md

 content in via the `content` property instead of appending a `<template>` (f.e.
 `editor.content = template.innerHTML`).

-## Attributes
+### Attributes

-Each attribute has a respective JS property of the same name.
+Each attribute has a respective JS property of the same name (but camelCase instead of dash-case).

 - `content` - Either a string of text, or a class or ID selector starting with `.` or `#`.
 The given text string, or the text content of the selected element, will appear in the editor.
 Any time the user resets the editor with the Reset button or `reset()` method, the text in the editor will reset to the initial value specified by this.
-Default: `""` which is ignored.
+  - Default: `""` which is ignored.
 - `src` - Specify a file from which to get text content from.
 If `content` is also specified, content loaded from `src` will have priority and `content` will be overridden.
-Default: `""` which is ignored.
+  - Default: `""` which is ignored.
 - `autorun` - A boolean.
 If true, editing the text will cause the preview area to automatically re-run based on the new content.
 The `Rerun` button will always force a rerun.
-Default: `true`.
+  - Default: `true`.
-- `stripIndent` - A boolean.
+- `strip-indent` - A boolean.
 If true, the given code will be unindented, which is useful for template strings that are indented within the source where they are defined.
-Default: `true`.
+  - Default: `true`.
 - `trim` - A boolean.
 If true, leading and trailing white space will be removed.
-  Default: `true`.
+  - Default: `true`.
 - `debounce` - A number.
 If `autorun` is true, then autorun is debounced by this amount in milliseconds after a user types into the code editor.
-Defaults:
-  `1000`.
+  - Default: `1000`.
 - `mode` - The mode specifies which type of content the editor will execute.
   Possible values are the following strings: